thoratamey/Random-Guess-and-Stone-Paper-Scissor/README.md

 # Random-Guess-and-Stone-Paper-Scissor
-This was assignment given by TCR Innovation in Machine Learning With Python Internship Program.
+This was Python assignment given by TCR Innovation in Machine Learning With Python Internship Program.

 ## Task No.1
 ### Random Guessing Number